optionalemon/meltdown/README.md

 <img  width="730"  alt="Screenshot 2025-03-29 at 23 08 45"  src="https://github.com/user-attachments/assets/74330ffb-556a-4745-a3be-4878f88ca381" />

+6) Plug in your VR device.

+7) If you are using Windows, you can link your Meta Quest to the Meta Quest Link application with this [guide](https://www.meta.com/help/quest/509273027107091/).
+Press the 'Play' button in Unity after linking up your Meta Quest with the Meta Quest Link app.

+Otherwise:
-6) Now, go to `File > Build Profiles`.
+1) Go to `File > Build Profiles`.
 Click on `Android` and click `Switch Platform`.
 If you are prompted to restart your Unity, please do so.

-7) Ensure that there is the `Active` green box beside the `Android` option, as shown in the screenshot below.
+2) Ensure that there is the `Active` green box beside the `Android` option, as shown in the screenshot below.

 <img  width="730"  alt="Screenshot 2025-03-29 at 23 16 05"  src="https://github.com/user-attachments/assets/6c258ee6-138d-4c4d-b0b7-a31da73883ad" />

-8) Plug in your VR device.
-If you are using Windows, you can link your Meta Quest to the Meta Quest Link application with this [guide](https://www.meta.com/help/quest/509273027107091/).

-10) If you are using Windows:

-- Press the 'Play' button in Unity after linking up your Meta Quest with the Meta Quest Link app.

-Otherwise:

-1) Under `File > Build Profiles > Platform Settings`, find `Run Device` and set it to your Meta Quest.
+3) Under `File > Build Profiles > Platform Settings`, find `Run Device` and set it to your Meta Quest.

-2) Click `Build and Run` and enjoy the game!
+4) Click `Build and Run` and enjoy the game!